ibm-cloud-docs/virtual-servers/storage/vsi_about_storage.md

 Portable storage is an ideal solution if you want to transfer data between virtual servers that exist in any data center on {{site.data.keyword.cloud_notm}}'s network.
 Portable storage volumes are useful for database applications that require access to raw, unformatted block-level storage and for moving large data sets between {{site.data.keyword.BluVirtServers_short}}.

+### Portable SAN storage considerations
+{: #portable-san-storage-considerations}

-All secondary disks are attached as portable storage.
+- All secondary disks are attached as portable storage.
 In most cases, these secondary disks can be detached at any time to allow them to be moved to other virtual servers.

-With public virtual servers that use balanced local storage, you cannot detach primary or secondary disks.
+- If public virtual servers use balanced local storage, you can't detach primary or secondary disks.
-{:important}

-The disks can be reattached to another server, if the change does not exceed the disk quota or the maximum volume size limit of the target virtual server.
+- You can attach the disks to another server if the change doesn't exceed the disk quota or the maximum volume size limit of the targeted virtual server.

-The moved disk is converted to the storage type of the target server.
+- Moved disks are converted to the storage type of the target server.
-{:note}

-When a portable storage volume is attached to a virtual server in a different data center than the original virtual server, {{site.data.keyword.cloud_notm}}'s internal system copies the volume to the SAN in the new data center.
+- When a portable storage volume is attached to a virtual server in a different data center than the original virtual server, {{site.data.keyword.cloud_notm}} copies the volume to the SAN in the new data center.
 The system then verifies the integrity of the copied volume and removes the original portable volume from the original data center SAN.

 ## LVM limitations
 {: #lvm-limitations}

-Logical volume management (LVM) is not supported as a bootable partitioning scheme.
-With proper operating system support and configuration, secondary virtual server disks can be used for LVM partitions.
-However, LVM isn't a supported file system for Image Templates or Flex Images.
+Logical volume management (LVM) isn't supported as a bootable partitioning scheme.
+With proper operating system support and configuration, you can use secondary virtual server disks for LVM partitions.
+However, LVM isn't a supported file system for image templates or flex images.

 ## Supplemental storage
 {: #supplemental-storage}